-REMEMBER - Before taking an assessment it is important to be confident that you are ready and your tutor/teacher/assessor will help you to recognise when you have reached this point.
-Through the learning period you should have opportunities to practice working with adults within a health and care setting.
+REMEMBER - Before taking an assessment, it is important to be confident that you are ready and your tutor/teacher/assessor will help you to recognise when you have reached this point.
+Through the learning period you should have opportunities to practice working within the health and social care sector.
 Check out the learning resources on the following websites: